Animal Products (Fees, Charges, and Levies) Regulations 2007

 3

-• The levies per head set out in clause 1 are exclusive of goods and services tax, and goods and services tax on those levies will be added to the total invoice.
+The levies set out in this schedule are exclusive of goods and services tax, and goods and services tax on those levies will be added to the total invoice.

 The following levies are payable by the operators (not being homekill or recreational catch service providers) of premises or places where the animals specified are slaughtered and dressed, on the basis of the number of animals slaughtered and dressed: